PowerBiDevCamp/TranslationsBuilder/Labs/Lab 01 - Getting Started with Translation Builder.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image66.png" style="width:80%" />

 > The measures in the **Translated Localized Labels** table are what you use to display report labels on a Power BI report.
+You should be aware that you should not edit the DAX expressions for measures in the the **Translated Localized Labels** table as they are deleted and recreated each time you execute the **Generate Translated Localized Labels Table** command.

 21. Select the measure named **Product List by Sales Revenue Label** and examine its DAX expression.